woges/UDACITY-self-driving-car/term2_project6_extended_kalman_filters/README.md

 ## Goal of this project

 In this project we implement the Extended Kalman Filter (EKF) in C++ to combine data from RADAR and LIDAR.
-Noisy lidar and radar measurements detecting a bicycle that travels around your vehicleto are provided.
+Noisy LIDAR and RADAR measurements detecting a bicycle that travels around your vehicle are provided.
 Using the Kalman filter and the measurements you are able to track the bicycle's position and velocity.

 ## General Process